skipprd/cdk-ecs-fargate/README.md

 # Skippr CDK for AWS ECS Fargate

-This project bootstraps a serverless Skippr job on AWS ECS Fargate.
+This project bootstraps a serverless [Skippr](https://github.com/skipprd/skipprd) job on AWS ECS Fargate via the AWS Typescript CDK.

 The CDK creates the follow resources in your AWS Account: